 In this report, MOUD means having a valid prescription for replacement therapy.
 Non-compliance is defined as concurrent use of meth/amphetamines, barbiturates, cannabinoids, cocaine, heroin, or any other opioid.
 These are proxy measures, as the NAS Registry does not collect compliance with MOUD.
-In the 2019 cohort, over half of the mothers were in MOUD but less than two-fifths of those were compliant (Figure 6).
-The low rate of compliance among mothers in MOUD parallels the high frequency of polysubstance use among the entire sample of cases in the NAS Registry.
-Although the rate of MOUD enrollment (55%) is similar to last year, the rate of compliance decreased by 16% (44% to 37%).
+In the 2020 cohort, over half of the mothers were in MOUD but less than half of those were compliant (Figure 6).
+The low rate of compliance among mothers in MOUD parallels the high frequency of polysubstance use in the NAS Registry.
+The rate of MOUD enrollment (51%) is slightly lower than last year, but the rate of compliance increased (37% to 43%).